zoonoo/azure-docs.ko-kr/articles/azure-arc/data/create-data-controller-using-kubernetes-native-tools.md

 spec:
   credentials:
     controllerAdmin: controller-login-secret
-    #dockerRegistry: arc-private-registry - optional if you are using a private container registry that requires authentication using an image pull secret
+    dockerRegistry: arc-private-registry #Create a registry secret named 'arc-private-registry' if you are going to pull from a private registry instead of MCR.
     serviceAccount: sa-mssql-controller
   docker:
     imagePullPolicy: Always
-    imageTag: public-preview-dec-2020
+    imageTag: latest
     registry: mcr.microsoft.com
     repository: arcdata
   security: